 TRAVEL LIGHT AND DON’T BE LIKE ME

-I was once the girl that attempted to take 6 boxes of tampons to Africa under the assumption there would be a lack of pharmacies.
+I was once the girl that attempted to take an insane amount of tampon boxes to Africa under the assumption there would be a lack of pharmacies.
 This is untrue, most places have what you need.
 Important things like water purifier tablets and rehydration sachets however I would always buy in advance.

 ANY outdoor shop.
 But my favourite is Cotswold.